Surface guide

 Touchpoint sanitization guidance for tile.

-How to handle general soil on tile.
+How to handle adhesive residue on tile.

-How to handle grease buildup on tile.
+How to handle bathroom buildup on tile.

-How to handle light mildew appearance on tile.
+How to handle biofilm buildup on tile.

-How to handle soap scum on tile.
+How to handle burnt residue on tile.